singular-gpispace/framework/README.md

 # Singular/GPI-Space Framework

 The Singular/GPI-Space Framework aims at massively parallel computations in computer algebra.
-It uses the computer algebra system [Singular](https://www.singular.uni-kl.de/) in conjunction with the workflow management system [GPI-Space](http://www.gpi-space.de/).
-While Singular provides the user frontend and computatinal backend, the coordination of the computations is done with GPI-Space.
-Parallel algorithms are modeled in terms of Petri nets.
+It uses the computer algebra system [Singular](https://www.singular.uni-kl.de/) in conjunction with the workflow management system [GPI-Space](http://www.gpi-space.de/) developed by Fraunhofer ITWM.
+While Singular provides the user frontend and computational backend, the coordination of the computations is done with GPI-Space.
+Parallel algorithms are modeled in the coordination layer in terms of Petri nets.

 The Singular/GPI-Space Framework has been used, for example, to determine smoothness of algebraic varieties, to compute GIT-fans, to compute tropicalizations of algebraic varieties, and to compute integration-by-parts relations for Feynman integrals in high energy physics.

 For more information, see the webpage of the [Singular/GPI-Space Framework](https://www.mathematik.uni-kl.de/~boehm/singulargpispace/).

 With an [open source version of GPI-Space](https://github.com/cc-hpc-itwm/gpispace) now available, this repository is the ongoing effort to make our code publicly available, this being the first version and part of the code.
-It contains simple programming primitives and as an example the code to test smoothnes of algebraic varieties.
-For details on the smoothness test, please refer to the paper [Towards Massively Parallel Computations in Algebraic Geometry](https://link.springer.com/article/10.1007/s10208-020-09464-x), Found.
+It contains basic infrastructure and, as an example, the code to test smoothness of algebraic varieties.
+For details on the smoothness test, please refer to the papers [Towards Massively Parallel Computations in Algebraic Geometry](https://link.springer.com/article/10.1007/s10208-020-09464-x), Found.
 Comput.
 Math.
 (2020).

 If you use the Singular/GPI-Space framework, please cite the paper